matthiasmeissen/td-es9/README.md

 ### Selecting a channel

-You can select a channel by clicking on it on the left side of the interface.
+You can select a channel by clicking on one of the inputs on the left side of the interface.
 To right side is context sensitive and always show settings for the selected channel.

 ### Channel setting